Coming up next, our final news roundup and information overload hour.

 But most importantly, I'll break my promise to my dad I made to him so many years ago that I will always take care of my family.

-You know, I I'm that guy.
+You know, I'm that guy.

 And they're like, we need close air support.

-Uh so I had to figure out what to do.
+And so I had to figure out what to do.

-And because I remember remembering that promise again to my dad.
+And because I remember remembering that promise again to my dad, take care of your family.

-Yes, I first started with my brothers and sisters, but that started to evolve to my teammates.
+But that started to evolve to my teammates.

 And my teammates are my brothers.

-I gotta take care of them.
+I got to take care of them.

 So here you are.

-I mean, eighty percent of your body burned.
+I mean, 80% of your body burned.

 Do you remember the level of pain or at that moment was adrenaline just taking over?

-He he he he he knew what my spark was.
+He knew what my spark was.

 Here's a burn guy saying we all have a spark, but we do.

-And he knew it was my son, so he used that to keep me awake until a matter of fact came, and I remember they wanted to carry me into a helicopter.
+So he used that to keep me awake until a matter of fact came.

-I was like, oh hell no.
+I was like, oh, hell no.

-I walked into this fight, I'm gonna walk out of it.
+I'm going to walk out of it.

 And that was December 4th, 2005.

-I wake up in March of 2006.
+I wake up March of 2006.

 And it's amazing that you even remember all of that to me.

-I mean that's that's pretty amazing.
+I mean, that's pretty amazing.

-My sister could only do it for a number of years and it was emotionally so painful because every day she'd go to work she had to inflict pain on burn victims by taking off these bandages and and I'm sure you understand what that means.
+My sister could only do it for a number of years, and it was emotionally so painful because every day she'd go to work, she had to inflict pain on burn victims by taking off these bandages.

-Yeah you know most people don't realize uh that it ain't the burns that that kill us it's the infection so what your sister did and what my nurse did having to change your your bandages constantly so you don't get an infection and not realizing that also when you're burned your your skin becomes hypersensitive that's where you get all that pain.
+So what your sister did and what my nurse said, having to change your bandages constantly so you don't get an infection and not realizing that also when you're burned, your skin becomes hypersensitive.

-Well that's where all the nerves are right there.
+Well, that's where all the nerves are right there.

 I hated the nighttime in the ICU when I was finally awake.